Author: Joe Brizzolara / July 1, 2018

 “There would be no legal weed in this city without UFCW.
 UFCW kept this issue alive when no one thought the advocates had a chance in hell.”

-This stems from a controversial aspect of the new ordinance which states that in order to open a recreational cannabis shop, the business must co-locate with an existing medical cannabis business.
+This sentiment stems from a controversial aspect of the new ordinance, which states that in order to open a recreational cannabis shop, a business must co-locate with an existing medical cannabis business.
 This means that all recreational shops will be owned by medical dispensaries.

-Measure MM is the Long Beach voter initiative the removed a city council ban on medical marijuana sales.
-It passed in 2016 (the same day as a state-wide legalization proposition) and was drafted by the Long Beach Collective Association.
+Measure MM is the Long Beach voter initiative that removed a city council ban on medical marijuana sales.
+It passed in 2016—the same day a statewide proposition passed legalizing recreational use—and was drafted by the Long Beach Collective Association (which some feel is a form of regulatory capture).
 It limits the number of medical cannabis dispensaries that can operate in the city to 32.
 No new recreational shops will be created unless the city decides to alter the ordinance and allow recreational shops to open without also being licensed medical shops.

-This restriction only applies to retail shops.
-New cultivation centers and manufacturers will be allowed to open in long beach after their application has been approved.
+The cap on cannabis licenses only applies to retail shops.
+New cultivation grows and manufacturers will be allowed to open in Long Beach after their application has been approved.

-He believes that a small group of businesses have successfully lobbied the city to give them exclusive control over an extremely lucrative and expanding industry.
-The narrative that small businesses would get new opportunities is not being honored by this ordinance.
+John believes that a small group of businesses have successfully lobbied the city to give them exclusive control over an extremely lucrative and expanding industry and that the promises that small businesses would get new opportunities is not being honored by this ordinance.

 “There’s not really an administrative process.
 As far as we’re concerned, it’s a change of ownership process,” Kolluri explains.
 “They would have to complete a form with the city.
 We would need to run background checks on the new owners.”

-A new application would not be necessary and the business could continue to operate while the city processes the change of ownership.
+A new cannabis license application would not be necessary and the new business owners could continue to operate while the city processes the change of ownership.

-Currently Show Grow, a cannabis company with dispensaries in Orange County and Las Vegas, owns 6 of the 32 licenses according Kolluri.
-Is it possible that 1 or 2 businesses will buy all the cannabis licenses in the city a few years down the line?
+Currently, Show Grow, a cannabis company with dispensaries in Orange County and Las Vegas, owns six of the 32 licenses, according to Kolluri.
+Is it possible that one or two businesses will buy all the cannabis licenses in the city a few years down the line?

-Greg Gamet is the Chief Cannabis Officer for GF Distribution LLC, a business that will be opening a dispensary on P.C.H. in the coming months.
-They won their license in the most recent lottery that took place last year.
-He is a firm believer in playing by the book but also sympathizes with illegal operators.
+Greg Gammet, the Chief Cannabis Officer for GF Distribution LLC, a business that won their licence in 2016 and will be opening a dispensary on Seventh Street and Pacific Coast Highway in the coming months, says he’s a firm believer in playing by the book but also sympathizes with illegal operators.